Lim-Sangho/SymSATNet/README.md

 We incorporated the symmetries into the SATNet's objective, and derive the equivariance requirement of the paramteter matrix of SATNet.
 Consequently, SymSATNet can learn with significantly reduced number of parameters using the basis elements of the space of equivariant matrices.

-## 4. SymFind
-SymFind is an automatic symmetry-detection algorithm, which receives a matrix $M$ as an input and returns a permutation group $G$ which closely approximates the symmetries in $M$: $\forall g \in G, \, gM \approx Mg$.
-The group symmetries discovered by SymFind can be used to train SymSATNet.
-Symfind can find the permutation groups defined by a manually designed grammar that covers a suitable range of practical permutation groups.
-SymFind calls two subroutine algorithms, SumFind and ProdFind, which may also recursively call SymFind to find the symmetries for smaller parts in M.

 | ![sudoku_symmetry](img/sudoku_symmetry.png) |
 |:--:|
 | Symmetry-detection in Sudoku |